Blatter and Platini banned by FIFA for eight years

 UEFA said it was disappointed with the ruling and "supports Michel Platini’s right to a due process and the opportunity to clear his name" while FIFA tersely said it "acknowledges the decision".

-In the United States, prosecutors have indicted 27 current or former football officials, including eight former FIFA Executive Committee members and the current heads of both the North and South American federations, over allegations that they ran bribery schemes connected to the sale of television rights for football competitions.
+In the United States, prosecutors have indicted 27 current or former soccer officials, including eight former FIFA Executive Committee members and the current heads of both the North and South American federations, over allegations that they ran bribery schemes connected to the sale of television rights for soccer competitions.
 Twelve people and two sports marketing companies have been convicted.

 (Additional reporting by Brenna Hughes Neghaiwi, Mitch Phillips.; Editing by Michael Shields and Kevin Liffey)